openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The following additional parameters are defined for Credential Requests and this Credential format.

 * `credential_definition`: REQUIRED.
-JSON object containing the detailed description of the credential type.
+Object containing the detailed description of the credential type.
 It consists at least of the following sub claims:
   * `type`: REQUIRED.
-JSON array as defined in (#server_metadata_jwt_vc_json).
+Array as defined in (#server_metadata_jwt_vc_json).
 The credential issued by the Credential Issuer MUST at least contain the values listed in this claim.
   * `credentialSubject`: OPTIONAL.
-A JSON object as defined in (#authorization_jwt_vc_json).
+An object as defined in (#authorization_jwt_vc_json).

 The following is a non-normative example of a Credential Request with Credential format `jwt_vc_json`: